 Chinatown more popular as Petaling Street to all tourists.
 Petaling street is the haven of street shopping.
 There are many shops both sides of this street, the popular night market to shop any fake brand products.
 There are also many budget hotels and restaurants at Chinatown.
 The best destination for budget travelers.

 Street Food Tour on Jalan Alor in Kuala Lumpur

 Street food tour on Jalan Alor is a must-do thing in Kuala Lumpur.
 Jalan Alor is the popular food street in Bukit Bintang.
 There are many food stalls and open-air restaurants both sides of this street.
 From local food to many Asian foods are available to taste.
 All stalls start opening from the evening and till late night they serve many tourists every day.

 Berjaya Times Square, the Largest Shopping Mall in KL

-Berjaya Times Square is the largest shopping mall in KL or Kuala Lumpur.
-The total area of this mall is 3,400,000 sq ft and established in 2003.
+The largest shopping mall in KL or Kuala Lumpur is Berjaya Times Square.
+Berjaya shopping mall established in 2003.
+The total area of this mall is 3,400,000 sq ft.
 There are more than 1000 shops inside, including Theme Park, restaurants, Theatres.
 Berjaya is the 3rd largest shopping mall in Malaysia and located in Bukit Bintang.
 Berjaya Times Square shopping mall became a popular destination among tourists for quality shopping and great facilities and services.

 Stay tuned to know more about Kuala Lumpur and Malaysia!